 Chef Reinheardt and his team are experts at seafood, and ordering their catch of the day is a brilliant way to experience their culinary creativity and taste the flavors of Hilton Head Island, including local fish such as grouper, flounder, and blue crabs.

-While Alexander’s is known for its seafood, we had to include this inventive dish from their Land & Air Entrée menu!
-This Lowcountry twist on a classic French dish is a rich stew of sea island field beans, locally sourced quail with smoky bacon and sausage.
+While Alexander's is known for its seafood, we had to include this dish from their Land & Air Entrée menu!
+An Alexander's tradition, the wiener schnitzel is classically prepared and served on decadent whipped potatoes with a red wine demi-glace, capers, and seasonal vegetables.